-- (1) Building Façade Modulation: Façade modulation is required and shall be incorporated through recessing and through banding and/or articulation of exterior materials or change of materials by incorporating repeating patterns, textures and/or colors used on exterior façade materials. - (A) Building facades with street frontage shall utilize a maximum façade width interval of sixty-five (65) feet for a façade module. - (B) Building façade module shall be offset by a minimum depth (projecting or recessing) of three percent (3%) of the total façade length, and the offset shall extend the length of its module. - (2) Building Height Step Down: Buildings located immediately adjacent to the side of Outstanding, Notable and Contributing structures as identified in either one or both of the City of Bloomington Survey of Historic Sites and Structures or the Indiana State Historic Architectural and Archaeological Research Database shall incrementally step down upper stories at each respective façade module to within one (1) story or fourteen (14) feet whichever is less above the highest elevation of the respective adjacent historic structure. - (3) Building Height Step Back: - (A) Building facades over thirty-five (35) feet in height shall step back the horizontal façade/wall plane a minimum of fifteen (15) feet from the horizontal façade/wall plane below twenty-five (25) feet in height. - (B) The first twenty-five (25) feet of a building façade shall not utilize a building height step back.
+- (1) Building Façade Modulation: Façade modulation is required and shall be incorporated through recessing and through banding and/or articulation of exterior materials or change of materials by incorporating repeating patterns, textures and/or colors used on exterior façade materials. - (A) Building facades with street frontage shall utilize a maximum façade width interval of sixty-five (65) feet and a minimum façade width interval of twenty-five (25) feet for a façade module. - (B) Building façade module shall be offset by a minimum depth (projecting or recessing) of five percent (5%) of the total façade length, at a minimum of five (5) feet, and the offset shall extend the length and height of its module. - (2) Building Height Step Down: Buildings located immediately adjacent to the side of Outstanding, Notable and Contributing structures as identified in either one or both of the City of Bloomington Survey of Historic Sites and Structures or the Indiana State Historic Architectural and Archaeological Research Database shall incrementally step down upper stories at each respective façade module to within one (1) story or fourteen (14) feet whichever is less above the highest elevation of the respective adjacent historic structure. - (3) Building Height Step Back: - (A) Building facades over thirty-five (35) feet in height shall step back the horizontal façade/wall plane a minimum of fifteen (15) feet from the horizontal façade/wall plane below twenty-five (25) feet in height. - (B) The first twenty-five (25) feet of a building façade shall not utilize a building height step back.